philipyoo/backbeat/docs/lifecycle.md

 processes items from the *backbeat-lifecycle-bucket-tasks* topic.
 For each of them, it does the following:

-* Generate or use cached credentials to be able to query the target bucket (through admin-backbeat.json?)
 * Get the lifecycle configuration from S3 connector of the target bucket (GET /foobucket?lifecycle)
   * If no lifecycle configuration is associated to the bucket, skip the rest of bucket processing

 * List the object versions in the bucket, starting from the *keyMarker*/*versionIdMarker* specified in the kafka entry, or from the beginning if not set.
 The limit of entries is 1000 (list objects hard limit), but a lower limit may be set if needed.

   * If the listing is not complete, publish a new entry to the *backbeat-lifecycle-bucket-tasks* topic, similar to the one currently processed but with the *keyMarker* and *versionIdMarker* fields set from what's returned by the current finished listing.
 Then another producer will keep going with the listing and processing of this bucket.

   * For each object listed, match it against the lifecycle rules logic.
+For each lifecycle rule matching, publish to the relevant topic(s) the action(s) to take:

-For each lifecycle rule matching (e.g. expiry), publish to the *backbeat-lifecycle-object-tasks* kafka topic an entry that contains the required info for the consumer to execute the lifecycle action (see [object tasks](#object-tasks) message format).
+    - for expiration rules, publish to the *backbeat-lifecycle-object-tasks* kafka topic an entry that tells the lifecycle consumer to delete the object or the noncurrent version (see [object tasks](#object-tasks) message format).

-Note: following Amazon's behavior:

-> If lifecycle configuration is enabled on the source bucket, Amazon
-> S3 puts any lifecycle actions on hold until it marks the objects
-> status as either COMPLETED or FAILED.

-It's probably wise to apply the same logic, to guarantee we're not processing lifecycle on an object version with a pending replication.

-NOTE: This is not currently implemented.
+    - for transition rules, publish to the *backbeat-replication* topic an object entry updated with the transition target location, as a **PENDING** entry plus the `"transition": true` property, as a new extra item in the `replicationInfo` attribute (note that this location does not have to be part of the bucket replication configuration as it is usually the case)

 Periodically (every minute in the current default settings) the internal consumer of the bucket tasks topic publishes its current